Soliiwir/map-app/README.md

 # Campus Navigation Application

-The Campus Navigation Applicaiton is a mobile app designed to help users navigatie a campus environment efficeintly.
+The Campus Navigation Applicaiton is a mobile app designed to help users navigate a campus environment efficeintly.
 Users can search for buildings or facilities, view building details, and get turn-by-turn directions to their chosen destination.

 Features